Section 15: Date of filing application

 [ The decision whether to allow the late filing may be taken by a Senior Examiner, who may also offer a hearing when a convincing reason for the late filing is not forthcoming.
-If an application seeking divisional status is received after the “parent” has been marked in order for grant and the grant letter has not yet been produced, the formalities examiner should set back the status of the case on OPTICS (for the search examiner to reinstate when appropriate) and minute the file to this effect.
-If the grant letter has already been produced but not issued, the formalities examiner should defer issue of the grant letter but should not take any action on OPTICS until the search examiner has indicated whether the parent should be withdrawn from the grant cycle.
+If an application seeking divisional status is received after the “parent” has been marked in order for grant and the grant letter has not yet been produced, the formalities examiner should set back the status of the case on COPS (for the search examiner to reinstate when appropriate) and minute the file to this effect.
+If the grant letter has already been produced but not issued, the formalities examiner should defer issue of the grant letter but should not take any action on COPS until the search examiner has indicated whether the parent should be withdrawn from the grant cycle.
 Where issue has already occurred, no further action can be taken as a divisional cannot be filed after grant of the parent. ]